Pylons/pyramid/docs/glossary.rst

     declaration`, but its primary purpose in :mod:`repoze.bfg` is to perform :term:`view configuration` and :term:`route configuration`
     within the ``configure.zcml`` file in a :mod:`repoze.bfg` application.
-ZCML in a :mod:`repoze.bfg` application represents the application's :term:`application registry`.
+You can use ZCML as an alternative to :term:`imperative configuration`.
   ZCML Directive
     A ZCML "tag" such as ``<view>`` or ``<route>``.
   ZCML Declaration